qmatic/orchestra-appointment-blocking/README.md

 This project uses ngrx/store to keep the application state.
 Read more here:
 `https://github.com/ngrx/platform`

-Or view this helpful tutorial to get some insight to working with ngrx and also understanding this application:
+Or view this helpful tutorial to get some insight to working with ngrx and understanding this application:
 `https://www.youtube.com/watch?v=N_UQx8dPPkc&list=PLW2eQOsUPlWJRfWGOi9gZdc3rE4Fke0Wv&index=1`

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

 ## Getting Started